Friends, welcome to grilling season.

-This recipe is inspired by my absolute favorite veggie burger at the moment, which is in our (new and improved, entirely plant-based) 31 Meals eCookbook!
+This recipe is inspired by my absolute favorite veggie burger at the moment.

 They take about 30 minutes and are insanely easy to make.
-Just marinade, make your chimichurri, grill the mushrooms, dig in.
+Just marinate, make your chimichurri, grill the mushrooms, dig in.
 It’s go time.

 Oh avocado, what can’t you do?

 *Note: learn more about chimichurri and its Argentinian origin here.

 These steaks are great on the grill or on the stovetop!
 I personally prefer a cast iron skillet since the entire surface gets browned and caramelized.